All Products

 Follow the consistency principle for effect descriptions

-• Example: Whether it is a "young woman" or a "man in a suit," as long as it is the money rain effect, the second half of the prompt is uniformly written as: "...then the s86b5p money rain effect begins, countless US dollar bills pour down like a torrential rain..."
+• Example: Whether it is a "young woman" or a "man in a suit," as long as it is a money rain effect, the second half of the prompt is uniformly written as: "...then the s86b5p money rain effect begins, countless US dollar bills pour down like a torrential rain..."

 Sample type